Import proxies

 (socks5)127.0.0.1:8080:myuser:mypass

 Note that a proxy does not need to have all these values.
-For example, you can just write the host and port, and specify the protocol type through the default type selector, and it will assume that the proxies does not need authentication and that they all have a given protocol.
-This means you can also write proxies like this
+For example, you can just write the host and port and specify the protocol type through the default type selector, and it will assume that the proxy does not need authentication and that all proxies use the given protocol.
+This means you can also write proxies like this:

 127.0.0.1:8080